 Sarah's net worth: $476,800 − $302,700 = $174,100

-At 34, Sarah's net worth of $174,100 puts her above the median for her age group ($135,600 for ages 35–44 according to the Federal Reserve's Survey of Consumer Finances).
-Her largest asset is her home equity ($67,000), followed closely by her retirement savings ($89,600 combined).
+At 34, Sarah's $174,100 puts her above the median for her age group ($135,600 for ages 35–44 per the Federal Reserve's Survey of Consumer Finances).
+Her biggest asset is home equity ($67,000), followed by retirement savings ($89,600 combined).
 The auto loan and student debt are manageable and declining.
-She is on solid ground — but the number itself is less important than the trajectory.
+She's in solid shape — but the number matters less than the trajectory.
+Is it growing quarter over quarter?
+That's the real question.

 | Age Group | Median Net Worth | Average Net Worth |